 Age-specific treatment for addiction addresses the shared values and experiences of a generation.
 Each member of Origins’ professional team provides generation-sensitive and compassionate care.

-Our treatment for Older Adults includes:
+Our treatment for mid-life and older adults includes:

 Hanley Center at Origins (Florida)

 A Perfect Storm: Aging, Drugs, and Chronic Pain – Chronic pain requires specialized attention without which quality of life is affected, often resulting in depression, isolation, or substance abuse.

 The Wall Street Journal: Fears Rise of Medication Misuse by the Elderly – With the Senior Population Growing, Experts on Addiction and Geriatric Care Raise the Alarm